 “It’s better for me to ‘just do it’ and not fill in the blanks,” Haring said.
 “I don’t want to disclaim anyone’s idea about what it is and what it is not.
 Anyone’s idea is the right idea.”

-After-all, Haring got his start making quick chalk drawings in the New York subway.
+After all, Haring got his start making quick chalk drawings in the New York subway.
 While he had art school training, he didn’t focus on what was thought of as fine or permanent art.

 “I think it’s more important to make a lot of different things and keep coming up with new images and things that were never made before than to do one thing and do it well.”

 But he did do one thing well, line drawing.
 Those figure drawings entered our cultural fabric more than perhaps even the work of Warhol.
 Someone I spoke with at the Arlington Art Museum mentioned how well Haring’s gift store items like pillows and t-shirts were selling.
-To me, that’s the testament to his permanence more than any museum show.
+To me, that’s a testament to his permanence more than any museum show.

 The work here normally resides at a museum in the artsy Wynwood part of Miami.
 It’s here thanks to a renovation project there.
 If you like Haring’s work, it looks great in this space.
 The experience may be like hearing a favorite pop song after a long absence.
 You might even bring home one of the cool items from the gift shop.